CU-ESIIL/pre-innovation-summit-training/docs/3_Tools_for_reproducible_and_open_science/openscience.md

         - **Inferential reproducibility**: draw the same conclusions from either an independent replication of a study or a reanalysis of the original study.

-## Defining Reproducibility
+### Defining Reproducibility

-!!! question "Discussion Question"
+!!!
+Question "Discussion Question"
         How do these definitions apply to your research/teaching?

         Work with your fellow learners to develop a shortlist of ways reproducibility